 - (1) This section applies to a person who, immediately before the commencement, held an appointment as the executive officer of the State group under repealed section 19(3). - (2) From the commencement, the person continues as executive officer of the State group, as if the person had been appointed under new section 21, until the person's appointment as executive officer ends under section 21.

-170 District disaster coordinator and chairperson of district group coordinator and chairperson of a district group under repealed section 25.
+170 District disaster coordinator and chairperson of district group

 (1) This section applies to a person who, immediately before the commencement, held an appointment as the district disaster